Muhamed-ibrahim07/python-healthcare-management-main/README.md

 - **Internationalization (I18n) Support:** Provide support for multiple languages to accommodate users from diverse linguistic backgrounds.
 - **User Training Resources:** Develop user manuals, tutorials, and training resources to ensure healthcare professionals can easily adopt and use the system.

+NOTE: WE ARE USING DATABASES, WE USE THREADS TO TRACK TIMER AND ALERT YOU BEFORE 1 HOUR OF THE APPOINTMENT SCHEDULED FEEL FREE TO COLLABORATE...

 ## Installation
 1. Clone the repository: `git clone https://github.com/ashkaaar/healthcare-management-system.git`
 2. Navigate into the directory: `cd healthcare-management-system`
-3. Install the dependencies: `pip install -r requirements.txt`
-4. Start the application: `streamlit run main.py`
+3. Start the application: `streamlit run main.py`

 ## Usage
 1. Access the application through the provided Streamlit interface.